 But in the meantime, I’ve found, that ExifTool is actually quite superior for importing and organising for photo files from the camera.
 Here is how I do it.

-The following post outlines my procedure to digitize two of my most frequently cookbooks.
+The following post outlines how I digitised two of my most frequent used cookbooks.

-While it’s actually nice to have the “real” cookbook open during the process of cooking as opposed to an Android tablet or iPad, which frequently needs to be unlocked to display the recipee again, it’s also really useful to have the recipee online as well.
-In particular if you’re away on a vacation, where you are doing the cooking yourself.
+While it’s actually nice to have the “real” cookbook open during the process of cooking in comparison to an Android tablet or iPad, which frequently needs to be unlocked to display the recipe again, it’s also useful to have the recipe online as well.
+In particular if you’re away on a holiday, where you are doing the cooking yourself.

 In an effort to learn more about IPv6 I created an IPv6 tunnel with SixXS in April 2013.
 The FRITZ!Box 6360 supplied by the TV cable operator, who also provides the internet access, has all the necessary setup options to operate this tunnel with SixXS in parallel to the standard IPv4 connection.

 How to update the kernel on an Odroid C1, which is running off an USB hard disk as root-fs.